dib-lab/elvers/README.md

 ```
 ./run_eelpond examples/nema.yaml default
 ```
-This will download and run a small set of _Nematostella vectensis_ test data (from [Tulin et al., 2013](https://evodevojournal.biomedcentral.com/articles/10.1186/2041-9139-4-16))
+This will download, assemble, and annotate a small set of _Nematostella vectensis_ test data (from [Tulin et al., 2013](https://evodevojournal.biomedcentral.com/articles/10.1186/2041-9139-4-16))

 ## Running Your Own Data